rheiland/ohsu/README.md

 # Analysis

-We provide a Python script which performs a relatively simple analysis - it counts the (approx) number of "cell clusters":
+We provide a Python script which performs a relatively simple analysis - it counts the (approx) number of "cell clusters".
+The algorithm creates a graph from the existing data.
+If two cells are < "predefined distance" from each other, an "edge" is created between them.
+We then use a connected components function from [networkx](https://networkx.org/) (an open source Python package for graph analysis) to tell us how many clusters are found.

 <img src="./images/model1_no_rules.png" width="30%">  <img src="./images/model1_1rule_plot.png" width="30%">